learn-co-curriculum/swift-collection-types/README.md

 ## Objectives

-1. Understand Swift collection types as generic collections.
+1. Understand Swift collection types.
 2. Recognize some implications of the pass-by-value nature of Swift collections.
 3. Create an explicitly-typed array.
 4. Use subscripting to interact with an array.
 5. Use a few array methods and properties to interact with an array.
 6. Create an explicitly-typed dictionary.
-7. Use subscripting to read a dictionary.
+7. Use subscripting to read from dictionary.
 8. Use subscripting to overwrite or add values for a key in a dictionary.
-9. Use the key-value Tuple returned by iterating over a dictionary with a `for-in` loop.
+9. Iterate over a dictionary with a `for-in` loop.

 ## Collections